 Containers

 Containers are a powerful tool and valuable addition to available software management methods.
 A container is an isolated environment in which software runs, separated from software running on the host system and software running in other containers.
 As such, containers are a highly valuable tool for sharing system resources in a secure manner.
-For example, we can run many web servers on one machine, all completely isolated from each other, so that if any one of them gets hacked, the others and the host system itself remain safe.
+For example, we can run many web servers on one machine, all completely isolated from each other, so that if any one of them gets hacked, the others and the host system itself should remain safe (barring security leaks in the container system used).
+Containers are also useful for doing test builds of software in a pristine environment, where no extraneous software is installed that might interfere with the build.
+For example, before being committed to the official collection, virtually all FreeBSD ports are tested using a tool called poudriere, which performs software builds in a sophisticated container system called a FreeBSD jail.

-Containers have become a trendy solution looking for problems and as such have found their way into research computing.
-There are valid use cases for containers in research.
-Unfortunately, though, they have become popular as an alternative to quality software development and build systems.
-Rather than writing portable software that works with mainstream libraries and is easy to build and install alongside other applications, many developers have recently chosen to containerize their software so it can continue to use outdated libraries (often with known bugs and security holes).
-In other words, containers are often used to sweep problems under the rug rather than solve them.
-They essentially become garbage cans full of outdated and low-quality software.
+Containers have, unfortunately, become a trendy solution looking for problems, and as such have found their way into many areas of outside their legitimate uses.
+There are legitimate use cases for containers in research.
+Unfortunately, though, they have also become popular as an alternative to quality software development and build systems.
+Rather than writing portable software that works with mainstream libraries and is easy to build and install alongside other applications, many developers have recently chosen to containerize software so that it can continue to use outdated libraries (often with known bugs and security holes), and poorly designed build systems that end-users would struggle with on their own.
+Developers build and install poor quality software inside a container, and users download the container rather than try to build and/or install the software directly on their computer.
+There are a several major problems with this approach, including, but not limited to the following:

 Practice